roycewilliams/callattendant-resources/README.md

 ---
 ## Modem hardware ideas
-* Most widely tested: U.S. Robotics USR5637, [flashed to latest firmware](https://github.com/roycewilliams/callattendant-resources/tree/main/modem-info/usr5637) (I have a few I can sell at cost if you have trouble finding one)
+* Most widely tested: The EOL but robust U.S. Robotics USR5637, [flashed to the last relase of its firmware](https://github.com/roycewilliams/callattendant-resources/tree/main/modem-info/usr5637).
+(Can be expensive, even on eBay.
+I have a few I can sell at cost if you have trouble finding one)
 * List: https://callboot.net/hardware.html
 * List: https://ascendis.com/callerid/modems.php